 Expect the unexpected and find beautiful surprises behind the walls.
 Wander along a shitty dark alley and find a lovely patio with beautiful interior design pieces and colorful tiles behind the door of a Riad.
 Go round and knock on the doors.
 The owners are happy to show you their treasure and let you take photos.
 Most of them even offer you to sit down and have a glass of tea.
 This is Moroccan hospitality.

 Looking for a nice Riad in Marrakech?
 Check this one out*

 Cross out from Marrakech bucket list: a trip to Gueliz, the new part of Marrakech unless you visit Jardin Majorelle.
 Besides the cool architecture of the main station, this part of the city is rather unspectacular and there is not much interesting to see or discover.

-The admission fees of the sites mentioned are really low compared to other famous ones all over the world.
+The admission fees for the sites mentioned are really low compared to other famous ones all over the world.
 10 Dirham is 0,90 Euro!

 What are your favorite things to do in Marrakech?
 Which other highlights have I missed?
 Definitely a day tour into the desert, the Atlas Mountains and the Berber Villages which gives me a reason to go back.
 Here’s a 7-day Morocco itinerary from my blogger friend travelJewels.